totten/hyde/README.md

-Drupal is well and good, but I don't like editing pages a web UI.
-Or storing in them in MySQL.
+Drupal is well and good, but I don't like editing pages in a web UI.
+Or storing them in MySQL.
+Or configuring workflows.
 Is that a problem?
 Can I still use Drupal?

 Mr. Hyde is the evil version of Dr. [Jekyll](https://jekyllrb.com/).
 You can create Markdown files and store them in a git repo... but display them as